Learn to Answer Interview Questions About Your Abilities

 Question: “Tell me about a time when you participated in a team.
 What was your role?”

 Intent: Companies, for the most part, do not want "Lone Rangers" – they are looking for employees who will adapt to the company culture and get along with others.

 Sample answer: “In high school, I enjoyed playing soccer and performing with the marching band.
 Each required being a different kind of team player, but the overall goal of learning to be a member of a group was invaluable.
 I continued to grow as team member while on my sorority's debate team and through my advanced marketing class where we had numerous team assignments.”

 Tips for Preparing to Answer Questions About Your Abilities

 - Prepare a few stories to share.
 You can’t know which questions you’ll be asked, of course, so it pays to come to the interview with a few relevant stories to share.
-Choose examples that demonstrate abilities that seem most important to the company (again, going by the job description, as well as what you’ve learned so far in the interview process).
+Choose examples that demonstrate abilities that seem most important to the company.